Total Overkill System

 - Will also do a great job running MS FS 2020 at Ultra settings

 Our Overkill PC meets or exceeds all of the recommended system requires for X-Plane 11 and MSFS 2020.
 We've baked OVERKILL into every aspect of this system with more GPU, CPU, RAM and SSD than you ever thought possible.
-The new Overkill System is based around Nvidia's new 30-series GPUs as well as Intel's new Comet Lake CPUs.
+Just look at the specs.
+The fastest i9 CPU, 64GB of fast RAM, 4 terabytes of fast SSD storage, and a GPU with up to 16GB of VRAM.
+Wow!

 The system is VR-Ready.
 So, if you decide to go for the Oculus Rift or HTC Vive VR Headset, you'll have all of the power you need.